UK's Hammond: Mark Carney doing excellent job at Bank of England

-LONDON Britain's new Chancellor Philip Hammond said Mark Carney was doing an excellent job at the Bank of England and that he would work with him to forge a plan for Britain's economy after the Brexit vote.
+LONDON, July 14 Britain's new finance minister Philip Hammond said Mark Carney was doing an excellent job at the Bank of England and that he would work with him to forge a plan for Britain's economy after the Brexit vote.

 "I think he is doing an excellent job as governor of the Bank of England," Hammond, who campaigned for Britain to stay in the EU and who was named as the finance minister late on Wednesday, told BBC television.